-Stylish bedroom ideas are some of our favourite to come up with mostly because bedroom decor is so easy!
-Unlike a lot of other rooms in the house, bedrooms can be updated and refresh so quickly and simply – a new cushion here, a feature wall there and hey presto you room feels new with minimal effort (and cost).
+Stylish bedroom ideas are some of our favorite to come up with mostly because bedroom decor can be so easy!
+Unlike, kitchens or bathroom, bedrooms can be updated so quickly and simply – a new cushion here, a feature wall there and hey presto you room feels new with minimal effort (and cost).

-To bring you the best bedroom decorating ideas around right now, we simply delved into our archives, scoured the internet, asked the experts and looked into our crystal ball to determine the latest bedroom design trends.
-Of course, it was worth it, because now you have the ultimate gallery of gorgeous bedroom decor ideas to get you inspired.
+To bring you the best bedroom decorating ideas and trends, we simply delved into our archives, scoured the internet, and asked the experts.
+And now you have the ultimate gallery of gorgeous bedroom decor ideas to get you inspired.

 1. Add pattern to your bedroom floor with a rug

 When your bedroom flooring is looking a bit tired, or if you live in a rented home and want to add some personality, a rug is one of the easiest ways to do it.

 If your current flooring is really ruining the whole vibe of your room, we recommend throwing down a massive area rug in a neutral color and material (something like jute is perfect) and then adding a patterned rug on top.